Sieboldianus/TagMaps/README.md

 ## Changelog & Download

+2019-05-08: TagMaps v.0.17.5

+- as of this version, tagmaps package is available on Anaconda Cloud

 2019-03-08: [**TagMaps v0.17.4**](https://cloudstore.zih.tu-dresden.de/index.php/s/AcfL5ZkRhPas0O4/download)

 - First version of public API, e.g. load tagmaps to other packages with `import tagmaps` or `from tagmaps import TagMaps`